Raghuveer22/AdobeHackathon/docs/setup.md

    - Replace `region`, `connectTimeout`, and `readTimeout` with your desired values.

-By following these steps, you should have obtained the credentials, set up your project, and updated the client configuration.
+*make sure to make output folder in the root if not exists and failed folder in the output folder for the code to work* By following these steps, you should have obtained the credentials, set up your project, and updated the client configuration.

 ### Now run the code as described in [`README.md`](../README.md)